DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/pre-release versions changelog.md

   * festivals (`festivals.json` and `z_secrets.json`)
 * Festivals not working correctly Discord help by:
   * `@pheaux`
-* Various fixes and edits; see the appropriate commit log (all logs [here](https://github.com/DenisSilent/Eleanor/commits/main)) for more info
+* Various fixes and edits; see the appropriate commit log ([all commit logs](https://github.com/DenisSilent/Eleanor/commits/main)) for more info

 ---